nippitch239/Automatic-Door-AD-/README.md

 ## Features
 main.py:
 - Detects objects in real-time using Roboflow's inference API.
-- Controls an Arduino based on specific object detections
+- Controls an Arduino based on specific object detections.
 - Supports threaded control for real-time input handling. image.py:
 - Image Processing: Processes multiple images from a folder and applies object detection to each one.